0xdayu/VirtualIP/README.md

 Design
 ------
 1. NodeInterface and LinkInterface:
-	* NodeInterface: consist of UDP port, recv or send packet, a list of LinkInterface, it contains the configuration of this node.
+	* NodeInterface: consist of an UDP port, receive or send packet, a list of LinkInterface, it contains the configuration of this node.

 	* LinkInterface: link information and up or down.